Cultural Pessimism and Therapy

 ▪ Literary critics have labeled Michel Houellebecq's novels 'vulgar,' 'pamphlet literature' and 'pornography;' he has been accused of obscenity, racism, misogyny and islamophobia

 ▪ Eduard von Hartmann was born in Berlin, and educated with the intention of a military career.
 He entered the artillery of the Guards as an officer in 1860, but was forced to leave in 1865 because of a knee problem (Eduard von Hartmann, Wikipedia)

 ▪ Because of his knee problem, Hartmann was doing most of his work in bed while suffering great pain (Eduard von Hartmann, Internet Encyclopedia)

-Human life labors under three illusions:
+According to Hartmann human life labors under three illusions: